ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 Code: 117.
 DB::Exception: Unknown field found while parsing JSONEachRow format: month: (in file/uri /data/clickhouse/user_files/list.json): (at row 1)
 ```

-ClickHouse will throw exceptions in cases of an inconsistent structure of JSON and table columns.
+ClickHouse will throw exceptions in cases of inconsistent JSON and table columns structure.

 ## Exporting JSON data

-Almost any JSON format used for importing data can be used for exporting as well.
+Almost any JSON format used for import can be used for export as well.
 The most popular is [JSONEachRow](https://clickhouse.com/docs/en/interfaces/formats/#jsoneachrow):

 ```sql
 SELECT *